Mr. Bean (Mr. Bean episode): Part One

 Mr. Bean drives to a mathematics exam in his Mini, causing an accident with a blue Reliant Regal on the way.
 Upon reaching the college, Bean readies himself by taking out multiple pens, a policeman doll, a Pink Panther doll, and a Mickey Mouse alarm clock.
 He is alarmed to find that the exam is on calculus, having only prepared for trigonometry.
-After numerous failed attempts to copy his neighbour's answers, Bean falls asleep.
+After numerous failed attempts to copy his seatmate's answers, Bean falls asleep.

 From the invigilator's announcement minutes before the exam concludes, Bean realises there were two papers in the envelope: a green calculus paper and a white trigonometry paper.
-He frantically tries to complete the trigonometry paper, but his pen runs out of ink, and he steals his neighbour's pen.
-Despite the exam finishing and multiple warnings, Bean continues writing until his alarm clock goes off.
+He frantically tries to complete the trigonometry paper, but his pen runs out of ink, and steals one from his seatmate.
+Despite the exam finishing and multiple warnings from the invigilator, Bean continues writing before his alarm clock goes off as he attempts to silence it.

-Later, Bean visits the beach and attempts to change into his swimming trunks, but worries about exposing himself to a man in a nearby deckchair.
+Later, Bean visits the beach and attempts to change into his swim trunks, but worries about exposing himself to a man in a nearby deckchair.
 He puts his trunks on over his trousers and then painstakingly wriggles out of his trousers.
-However, once he accomplishes this, Bean notices the man picking up a white cane and departing, revealing that the man was blind all along.
+Once he accomplishes this, Bean notices the man picking up a white cane and departing, revealing that the man was blind.

 Part Two

 Bean attends a service at Stanmer Church and sits next to a man named Mr. Sprout.
 During the sermon, he sneezes and wipes his nose with his coat pocket.
 He then tries to discreetly eat a sweet, but accidentally drops it into his shirt.
-Bean retrieves the sweet from his clothes, but when he tries to finally eat it, Mr. Sprout's sudden glance makes Bean accidentally deposit it into the same pocket he used to wipe his nose.
+Bean retrieves the sweet from his clothes, but when he tries to finally eat it, Mr. Sprout's sudden glance makes him accidentally deposit it into the same pocket he used to wipe his nose.

 During the end credits, Mr. Bean encounters the Reliant again, but turns down a dead-end street and crashes his Mini.